Okkervil River

 Links:

-Okkervil River's fourth album, Black Sheep Boy (Jagjaguwar, 2005), represented the best incarnation yet of their "chamber roots-rock" aesthetics.
+Okkervil River's fourth album, Black Sheep Boy (Jagjaguwar, 2005), represented the best incarnation yet of their "chamber roots-rock" aesthetic.
 It also offered the best insight into their art's multi-layered structure.
 There are two stabs at a more extroverted style, the poppy and driving The Latest Toughs and the catchy and bouncy For Real.
 There is a second layer of songs that strike a subtler chord: the tender singalong A King and a Queen, the trotting country-rock ditty Song Of Our So-Called Friend, the lethargic, atmospheric, waltzing Missing Children that ends the album on a tone of infinite melancholy, and, towering over everything else, the solemn and almost neoclassical A Stone.
 Yet another layer consists of the rarified laments of In A Radio Song and Get Big that radiate the most introverted emotions.
 Sometimes the arrangements are the opposite of the vocals: indifferent, lazy and elegant where the singer is poignant, feverish and rough.
 The contrast makes for some true drama.
 The final layer is just one song, but an eight-minute one, So Come Back I Am Waiting.
 It is a narrative in which the instruments truly accompany the tortured voice as it slowly penetrates a state of terror and then awakens from it to soar in an epic act of self-recreation.
 Each layer shows a different facet of the project, but they all share the same existential mood, and each one contributes to give meaning to the others.

 Will Sheff further enhanced his reputation as a classical tunesmith on The Stage Names (Jagjaguwar, 2007), a sort of concept that focuses on two dichotomies: the dichotomy between entertainment and reality, and the dichotomy between life and death.
 The opening Our Life is Not a Movie or Maybe, a vehement song drenched in U2-like epos and propelled by a solemn piano figure and by tribal drums (and boasting a dissonant intermezzo), stands as the album's existential manifesto.
 In general, the band is a bit harsher than usual, rocking in a fuller way in You Can't Hold the Hand of a Rock and Roll Man and especially Unless It's Kicks.
 The arrangements (especially the horns and strings) are carefully thought out to have the maximum emotional impact while disturbing the narrative as little as possible.
 A song such as A Hand To Take Hold of the Scene changes personality a dozen times in the space of four minutes, but one hardly notices (including hand-clapping, doo-wop humming, ska guitar, organ, violin).